 Most bathrooms were built using either drywall or more recently aquaboard, neither of these are rated for wet areas.
 The starch contained in these materials are a food source for mold.
 Unless you seal the grout and reseal it on an ongoing basis the grout becomes a vehicle to water migration into the wallboard.
 This creates a nice warm, moist environment for mold to flourish.
 Covering this up does not fix the problem, it only hides it.
 It is the equivalent of putting a band aid over a wound without cleaning it out first.

-The next issue that I have with these systems, is that, in most cases, they do not address the plumbing.
-If you have 10, 20 or 30 year old mixer valve and taps, they will fail.
+The next issue that I have with these systems, in most cases, they do not address the plumbing.
+If you have 10, 20 or 30-year-old mixer valve and taps, they will fail.
 Now you need to call the company back to remove the skin, so you can give the plumber access to repair or replace the problem.
-Then you have to call them again to re-install it once the repairs are complete.
+Then you must call them again to re-install it once the repairs are complete.

 Let me contrast that with what we do.
 We begin by removing the walls around the bathtub and the bathtub itself.
-We then inspect the walls for any mold issues and repair as necessary.
-We always replace the plumbing with new, top quality mixer valve and shower head.
+Then we inspect the walls for any mold issues and repair, as necessary.
+We always replace the plumbing with new top-quality mixer valve and shower head.
 We install the new bathtub, then create a complete waterproof envelope, using materials that are impervious to mold.
-Once the basics are done properly, we install beautiful new tile, including niches, shelves, or highlight accents and finish it off with a top quality, self sealing grout.
+Once the basics are done properly, we install beautiful new tile including niches, shelves, or highlight accents and finish it off with a top-quality self-sealing grout.
 The whole process takes about 3 days.